 Cellular and molecular biology techniques offer great power for understanding biological processes.
 However, in the Biological Systems theme, these techniques are used, as part of a varied experimental palette, to integrate a variety of different approaches to ultimately improve our knowledge of complex systems and organisms.

 This multi-facetted synthesis of information includes post-genomic molecular technologies; forward and reverse genetics of humans and model organisms; informatics, modelling, as well as imaging.
 Such a philosophy embraces core themes including:

 - Molecular Genetics, applying fundamental science to genetic variation and human disease, insect control for food security and the engineering of genetic circuits for Synthetic Biology.

 - Plant Science, understanding key mechanisms underlying plant-environment interactions and harnessing this information to increase plant productivity and sustainability.

 - Protein Structure & Regulation, examining the complexities associated with protein-protein interactions, protein trafficking and control networks that encompass key cellular processes.

-- Cell Engineering, developing of engineering approaches to treat disease.
+- Centre for the Cellular Microenvironment, developing of engineering approaches to treat disease.

 - Our core Glasgow Polyomics facility, with its associated specialist bioinformaticians, provide support in multi-omic systems approaches including next-generation sequencing, proteomics and metabolomics.